Home ยป Drinks

 Instructions

-• Add the mazapanes, almond milk, water, and vanilla to a blender.
-Mix on high until no clumps remain, about 30-60 seconds.
+• Add the almond milk and water, followed by vanilla and mazapan candies, to a blender.
+Mix until no clumps remain, about 30-60 seconds.

 • Transfer to a large pitcher or jar.
 Let the mixture chill in your fridge for an hour or two, or serve it immediately over ice.
 Happy drinking!